Youth members must be at least 12 years old and not yet 19 years old.

 Absolutely!
 Some opportunities to share in the CAP experience are:

-Senior Member -- If you are more interested in taking a leadership role in the Cadet Program, or want to participate in CAP's aerospace education and emergency services missions, you should join as a senior member.
-Talk with your child's squadron commander about joining as a senior member.
+Senior Member -- If you are more interested in taking a leadership role in the Cadet Program or want to participate in CAP's aerospace education and emergency services missions, you should join as a Senior Member.
+The best way to learn about what you can do as a Senior Member is to talk to your child's squadron leadership about joining.
 You will need to submit and complete a membership application, fingerprint card and complete an orientation course.
 Annual membership dues vary by state.